 The St Nicholas Poorhouse stood at the north side of Nelson Street, Aberdeen.
 In 1847, the Board of Supervision for Relief of the Poor published a model poorhouse plan "originally prepared for the united Parishes of St Nicholas and Old Machar, Aberdeen, and is now about to be erected with some slight modifications, for the Parish of St Nicholas".
 A bird's eye view of the model poorhouse, designed by architects Thomas Mackenzie and James Matthews, is shown below.

-The buildings were sold in 1908 following the opening of Oldmill Poorhouse.
-The site was later used for St Peter's Roman Catholic School, now demolished.
+The buildings were sold in 1908 following the opening of Oldmill Poorhouse (see below).
+The Nelson Street site was later used for St Peter's Roman Catholic School, now demolished.

 Old Machar operated a poorhouse, location unknown, from around 1849, with accommodation for 47 inmates.
 A new poorhouse, capable of housing up to 200, was erected in 1853 at the north side Fonthill Road, Aberdeen.
 The building was designed by William Henderson.
 The new poorhouse's location and layout are shown on the 1890s map below.

-Following the opening of Oldmill Poorhouse in 1908, the buildings were acquired by the Territorial Force Association and converted into barracks.
+Following the opening of Oldmill Poorhouse in 1908 (see below), the buildings were acquired by the Territorial Force Association and converted into barracks.
 The site has now been cleared and redeveloped for housing.

 The new Oldmill Poorhouse was erected in 1904-7 on Skene Road, Aberdeen, on the site formerly occupied by the Oldmill Reformatory for Boys.
 The new building accommodated 961 inmates.
 Its location and layout are shown on the 1925 map below.

 Designed by Alexander Brown and George Watter, the new poorhouse for the united parishes appears in many respects to follow the model plans prepared 60 years earlier.
 The central clock tower is, however, somewhat more substantial than that in the original design.